-The main goal of the Outreach Program is to shed light on the invisibility of hearing loss.
-Some in the hearing community are unaware of the problems and difficulties encountered in everyday situations by individuals who are hard of hearing.
-Because hearing loss is invisible and often misunderstood, CHIP’s Outreach Program strives to educate, sensitize, and inform the public about hearing loss.
+Some are unaware of the problems and difficulties encountered in everyday situations by individuals who are hard of hearing.
+Because hearing loss is invisible and often misunderstood, CHIP’s Outreach Program strives to educate, sensitize, and inform the public about it.

 The Outreach Program is designed to: